Guilded-NET/Guilded-NET.github.io/guides/createBotScratch.md

 ## Installing Guilded.NET

-First of all, we must create a directory/folder where the bot is stored.
+First of all, you must create a directory/folder where the bot is stored.
 Make a new directory and give it whatever name you want(PascalCase is preferred), like <q>JoesBot</q>, <q>GatoBot</q>, <q>CoolBot</q> or anything else.

 After that, we'll need to create a new C#(or in other .NET language) project.
 Make sure you have MSBuild and dotnet tools installed(both of which are bundled together in .NET SDK by default).
 Go to/open up that directory using your preferred terminal or console(CMD, Git Bash, XFCE Terminal, GNOME Terminal, Konsole, etc.).
 Write `dotnet new console`(`console` can be replaced with your preferred template) and it should generate a fresh project for you.

 > Make sure not to close your terminal/console for the next step.
 {: .note}

-Now, we need to install Guilded.NET.
+Install Guilded.NET.
 Type `dotnet add package Guilded.NET` and `Guilded.NET` dependency should be added to your project.
-Now we'll need to run our bot.
+Now we'll need to run your bot.

-## Configuring our bot
+## Configuring your bot

-Now we'll need to define prefix and an authentication token for our bot.
+Now we'll need to define prefix and an authentication token for your bot.
 You can use either constants or configuration files for that, but we'll use a configuration file.

 Create a new directory <q>config</q> and there, create a new file <q>config.json</q>.
-Create a property `auth` and property `prefix`, where our authentication token and prefix will be stored:
+Create a property `auth` and property `prefix`, where your authentication token and prefix will be stored:

 ```json
 {